 John J. “Jack” Condliffe

 Mr. Condliffe has won many appellate cases that have changed Maryland law including Bozman v.
 Bozman, (abrogating spousal immunity); Aronson v.
-Aronson, (standard for voluntary and mutual grounds of divorce); Volodarsky v.
-Tarachanskaya (establishing standard of evidence for abuse based visitation restrictions), and nearly two dozen other published appellate decisions.
+Aronson, (standard for voluntary and mutual grounds of divorce), Volodarsky v.
+Tarachanskaya (establishing the standard of evidence for abuse based visitation restrictions) and nearly two dozen other published appellate decisions.

 Mr. Condliffe graduated from Bethesda-Chevy Chase High School in 1974 and he received his B.S. from the University of Oregon in 1978.
 After service in the Peace Corps and a successful career in business, he received his J.D. from the University of Maryland in 1991.